-There are now 12 units remaining for the current extended production #5.
+There are now 5 units remaining for the current extended production #5.
 If you are interested in getting a Solaris this year, I would encourage making a deposit on a unit soon, especially if you are a customer in Europe, as this is the final German production run.
-Future units will pay shipping charges from the USA.
+USA production is expected to start in 2018.

 Many thanks to all who have pre-ordered units so far for production round #5!